Lighthouse: Time to Interactive

 As a result, your visitors may get frustrated and decide to leave your webpage.

-Reducing TTI is crucial to your web performance, particularly, on mobile devices where this effect is more pronounced.
+Reducing TTI can help improve your page's performance, particularly, on mobile devices where this effect is more pronounced.

 Thresholds for Time to Interactive